-The 19 Best Restaurants in Melbourne CBD to Book Right Now
+The 17 Best Restaurants in Melbourne CBD to Book in 2025

 Best fine dining: Gimlet

-3/20Decked out in marble and brass, this paean to decadence from restaurateur Andrew McConnell is a place to indulge in topnotch seafood delivered on silver platters and herb-and-butter-drizzled wood-grilled lobster.
+3/18Decked out in marble and brass, this paean to decadence from restaurateur Andrew McConnell is a place to indulge in topnotch seafood delivered on silver platters and Southern rock lobster baked in saffron rice and sauce rouille.
 Or take the tradies’ entrance for a bar menu that delivers supreme snackage, such as bresaola-topped gnocco fritto puffs oozing with parmesan cream.
 Wherever you sit, it’s one helluva ride.

 33 Russell Street; (03) 9277 9777